Why did you choose to be an artist?

 How did you get into the art business?

 In my twenties, I became the apprentice of a close friend of mine, who taught me batik.
 Her encouragement led me to set out on my own in that field.
-I would supply local souvenir and craft shops, including at hotels as well as export to other Caribbean islands.
-While my daughter lived in New York, more than twenty years later, after I completed my art degree, I decided to experiment with a few paintings while visiting, held an exhibition, and the work was well received.
-I was encouraged to place the designs on various products for sale and decided to give it a try.
-I also designed a line of locally themed Christmas cards which also sold well.
+I would supply hotels, local souvenir and craft shops, as well as export to other Caribbean islands.
+Fast forward twenty years later, during my visits to my daughter in New York, I decided to experiment with different techniques of painting.
+I then held an exhibition, and the work was well received.
+I was encouraged to place the designs on various products for sale.
+On my return to Trinidad, I registered Art de Joulie as a business.
+I designed a line of locally themed Christmas cards which sold well.
 The business developed bit by bit from there and is still growing.

 How did you get your work noticed?